w3c/webextensions/proposals/hasCrossSiteAncestor.md

 )
 ```
 ##### Parameters
 `details` object.
-Information about the frame to retrive information about.
+Information about the frame to retrieve information about.
 >  `tabId`
 integer.
 The ID of the tab in which the frame is.